hicommonwealth/commonwealth/knowledge_base/E2E-Tests.md

 # Overview

-Unlike unit or integration tests, e2e tests assewss an app from the user’s perspective, locating and interacting with elements on rendered pages.
-E2e tests are written in the Playwright framework.
+Unlike unit or integration tests, e2e tests assess an app from the user’s perspective, locating and interacting with elements on rendered pages.

 # Running e2e tests